-While recording episode six of my new podcast series from the screened porch, an arresting sound came from thousands of swarming blackbirds that landed in our front yard.
-Squawking and feeding for a few minutes, then they took off in a synchronized wave – exploding like a helicopter- softer, of course, but considering the size of the birds, their sounds are significant and glorious.
+Hello Fellow Readers, While recording episode six of my new podcast series from the screened porch, an arresting sound came from thousands of swarming blackbirds that landed in our front yard.
+Squawking and feeding for a few minutes, then they took off in a synchronized wave – exploding like a helicopter- softer, of course, but considering the size of the birds, their sounds were significant and glorious.
 It goes to show there’s volume in numbers.

 Swarming Blackbirds are likely Common Grackles

 I reached out to my birder buddy Dennis of Blairstown, NJ, who said, “They’re most likely Common Grackles.
 They move through our area this time of the year, sometimes by the many thousands.
 They like to raid our cornfields too.”

 Feeding off the fall remnants isn’t so bad.
 But Common Grackles are known for snagging newly planted corn and even sprouting seedlings causing multimillion dollars in damage to crops.